kafbat/kafka-ui/README.md

 # Support

-As we are fully independent, team members contribute in their free time.
+As we're fully independent, team members contribute in their free time.
-Your support is crucial for us.
-If you wish to sponsor us, take a look [here](https://github.com/sponsors/kafbat)
+Your support is crucial for us, if you wish to sponsor us, take a look [here](https://github.com/sponsors/kafbat)

 # Powered by